flowersw/vcert/docs/directcerts.md

     openssl x509 -noout -in cert.pem -issuer -subject -dates

-Read the infromation out of a CRL
+Read the information out of a CRL

     openssl crl -in direct-ca-crl.pem -noout -text